-By Taxi--Per state law, taxis charge $3 a mile plus a “drop charge” of $3.50, or about $32 from the airport to the Hotel Molokai in Kaunakakai and $42 to a West End condo.
-Try to arrange rides a day or two in advance, either with Midnight Taxi (tel.
-808/658-1410) or Hele Mai Taxi (www.molokaitaxi.com; tel.
-808/336-0967) or Midnight Taxi (808/658-1410).
+By Tax—Per state law, taxis charge $3 a mile plus a “drop charge” of $3.50, or about $32 from the airport to the Hotel Molokai in Kaunakakai and $42 to a West End condo.
+Try to arrange rides a day or two in advance, either with the friendly folks at Hele Mai Taxi (www.molokaitaxi.com; 808/336-0967) or Midnight Taxi (808/658-1410).

-Destination Molokai Visitors Bureau (www.gohawaii.com/molokai; tel.
-800/800-6367 from the U.S. mainland and Canada, or 808/553-3876) offers a wealth of practical tips and cultural insights on its website, and encourages first-time visitors in particular to stop by its office in Kaunakakai for sightseeing advice tailored to current conditions as well as personal preferences.
-Open weekdays from 9am till noon, the bureau is in the Moore Center, 2 Kamoi St. (just off Hwy.
+Molokai Visitors Association (www.gohawaii.com/molokai; 800/800-6367 from the U.S. mainland and Canada, or 808/553-3876) offers a wealth of practical tips and cultural insights on its website, and encourages first-time visitors in particular to stop by its office in Kaunakakai for sightseeing advice tailored to current conditions as well as personal preferences.
+Open weekdays from 9am until noon, the bureau is in the Moore Center, 2 Kamoi St. (just off Hwy.
 450), next to the office of the Molokai Dispatch (www.themolokaidispatch.com), the island’s weekly newspaper.
-Browse the paper online before you go to familiarize yourself with local issues and special events, and pick up a free copy, published Wednesdays, on island for current dining specials and entertainment.
+Browse the paper online before you arrive to familiarize yourself with local issues and special events, and pick up a free copy, published Wednesdays, for the island’s current dining specials and entertainment.
 Some of the practical information on VisitMolokai.com (slogan: “EVERYTHING ABOUT MOLOKAI, BY FOLKS WHO LIVE ON MOLOKAI”) is outdated, but the website still has a useful events calendar, sightseeing tips, photos, and insights.
-All maintain Facebook pages, too.
+These sources all maintain Facebook pages, too.

 Note: All addresses are in Kaunakakai unless otherwise noted.

-Dentists/Doctors--The Molokai Community Health Center, 30 Oki Place (www.molokaichc.org; tel.
-808/553-5038), provides dental and medical services from 8am to 5pm weekdays.
+Dentists/Doctors—The Molokai Community Health Center, 30 Oki Place (www.molokaichc.org; 808/553-5038), provides dental and medical services from 8am to 5pm weekdays.

-Emergencies--Call tel.
-911 in life-threatening circumstances.
-Otherwise, contact the police at tel.
-808/553-5355 or the fire department at tel.
-808/553-5601.
+Emergencies—Call 911 in life-threatening circumstances.
+Otherwise, contact the police at 808/553-5355 or the fire department at 808/553-5601.

-Hospital--Molokai General Hospital, 280 Homeolu Place (www.molokaigeneralhospital.org; tel.
-808/553-5331), has 15 beds, a 24-hour emergency room open daily, and an outpatient clinic and is open most weekdays.
+Hospital—Molokai General Hospital, 280 Homeolu Place (www.molokaigeneralhospital.org; 808/553-5331), has 15 beds, a 24-hour emergency room open daily, and an outpatient clinic open 7am to 6pm weekdays.

-Pharmacy--The only pharmacy,Molokai Drugs, 28 Kamoi St. (at the rear of the shopping strip; tel.
-808/553-5790), carries everything from greeting cards to hospital-grade equipment and is open 8:45am to 5:45pm Monday to Friday and 8am to 2pm Saturday.
+Pharmacy—The family-run Molokai Drugs, 28 Kamoi St. (www.molokaidrugs.com; 808/553-5790), carries everything from greeting cards to hospital-grade equipment and is open 8:45am to 5:45pm Monday to Friday, 8am to 2pm Saturday.

-Post Office--The central office at 120 Ala Malama is open Monday to Friday 9am to 3:30pm and Saturday 9 to 11am.
-The Hoolehua branch, just off Highway 460 on Puupeelua Avenue, offers the popular “Post-a-Nut” service; it’s open weekdays 8:30am to noon and 12:30 to 4pm.
+Post Office—The central office at 120 Ala Malama Ave. is open Monday to Friday 9am to 3:30pm and Saturday 9 to 11am.
+The Hoolehua branch, just off Farrington Avenue (Hwy.
+480) at 69-2 Puupeelua Ave., offers the popular “Post-a-Nut” service; it’s open weekdays 8:30am to noon and 12:30 to 4pm.